Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 #### *Issues Found*

-*   An issue was found with the carousel on mobile devices, The resizing would make the text too large and distort the carousel.
+*   An issue was found with the carousel on mobile devices, the resizing would make the text too large and distort the carousel.
     *   The issue was resolved with some changes to text sizes in the media queries

-*   JSHint found a missing semi-colon in my Javascript.
+*   JSHint found a missing semi-colon in my JavaScript.
     *   The issue was fixed by adding the semi-colon

 *   I was unable to make EmailJS function using the way I had been taught by Code Institute.